Welcome to Macromedia University

 Visa Process

-Non-EU students need a student visa for entering and studying in Germany.
+Most Non-EU students need a student visa for entering and studying in Germany.
 All regulations and details concerning the visa application are listed on the German Missions Abroad website of your home country.
 You can apply for a visa at the German embassy or consulate of your home country.
 The Federal Foreign Office of Germany has listed all German missions abroad on its website.
+We also have a Visa Support Officer who will reach out to you after you accepted your study offer.

 Orientation Days